gvwilson/thirdbit/src/fiction/iffy/index.md

 "Oh Iffy,"
 Wales' voice said through a speaker on one of their exoskeletons.
-"Did you really think you could find a hole deep enough to hide from *me*?"
+"I really didn't want to have to do this."

-Iffy felt rather than saw the three-legged bot begin to move.
+Iffy felt rather than saw the three-legged bot move.
 "No!" she shouted.
 Its gun fired twice
 but it was already falling as the Marines' auto-targeted shots brought it down.